IRS Forms

 Timing, Processing Delays, And What To Expect After You File

 The IRS says most e‑filed refunds arrive in less than 21 days.
 That timeline can stretch if your return needs review.
 Where’s My Refund updates daily, so checking once a day is enough.
-If a bank rejects one of your deposits, part of your refund may arrive as a paper check.
-If processing is delayed past the first cycle, the full amount may go to the first account listed on Form 8888, so choose that account with care.
+If a bank rejects one of your deposits, the rejected portion is redirected to the last valid account listed on Form 8888 rather than mailed as a paper check (under Executive Order 14247, paper-check fallback is no longer the default for federal disbursements starting October 2025).
+If processing is delayed past the first cycle, the full amount may go to the last valid account listed on Form 8888, so choose that account with care.

 Common reasons for delays